 How Gambling Evolved Over the Years

 Gambling houses made their appearance in the country around the 15th century.
 When the Europeans came to India in the 18th century, they brought along a few other gambling versions, but importantly, they introduced Indians to cricket.
-Betting on cricket was a favourite pastime of the elite of those times.
+Betting on cricket was a favorite pastime of the elite of those times.

 The Public Gaming Act And Its Impact